-1. When the boat is moving, all passengers must be in the cockpit area or in the cabin and must be on seating provided or, if standing, holding on firmly (Fig. 2.3.1).
+1. When the boat is moving, all passengers must be in the cockpit area and must be on seating provided or, if standing, holding on firmly (Fig. 2.2.1).

 While the person at the wheel must alert passengers before any sudden or erratic boat movement, such as crossing wakes, rapid turns, sudden acceleration or deceleration, etc., an emergency action may be necessary before passengers can be warned.
 All passengers must be prepared for rapid boat movement and be able to hold on to prevent loss of balance.